christopheradams/christopheradams.io/_posts/2016-12-26-match-all-the-verbs.md

 ---
 title: Match All the Verbs
-subtitle: Phoenix is not your App.
+description: Phoenix is not your App.
 Is it even MVC?
 category: articles
 tags: programming
 image: https://static.christopheradams.io/file/cxadams-website/medium/flickr/833/43414845681_4af48e97c1_b.jpg